A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Sound Speed Estimation by MDF-RAGAN

 This design not only improves the sensitivity of the model to transition zones such as the thermocline and scattering layer, but also effectively emphasises local deviations while preserving the overall trend, which helps the generator to accurately simulate the detailed variations in the SSP at the target point.

-Through synergistic interaction between the LFB and FMB, the module achieves the unified alignment and enhancement of multimodal labeling information with deep spatial context features.
-This integration provides MDF-RAGAN with rich, structured, and physically meaningful initial features, thereby supporting robust and precise adversarial learning.
+By synergistically integrating the LFB and FMB, the module aligns multimodal labels with deep spatial context features and enhances them concurrently.
+This process yields rich, structured, and physically meaningful initial features for MDF-RAGAN, establishing a foundation for robust and precise adversarial learning.